Finding the Best Car Rental in Vancouver is Quick and Easy

 The best periods to visit Vancouver are from March to May, and from September to November.
 During these times the weather is mild and calmer, and hotels have cheaper rates available.

 Summer is a popular time to visit the city due to the warmer weather.
-If you a planning a visit at this time make sure to book your hotel room early.
+If you are planning to visit at this time make sure to book your hotel room early.
 If you are a fan of winter sports don't let the cold temperatures stop you.
 Vancouver is a perfect base for skiers and snowboarders looking to tackle Grouse Mountain or close-by Whistler.

 Driving tips in Vancouver